Kartavirya Arjuna: Encounter with Ravana

 This epic contains 24,000 verses split into 500 chapters in Six Cantos.
 (Baala Kaanda: refer Ch IV:2) [The six cantos are Baala Kaanda, Ayodhya Kaanda, Aranya Kaanda, Kishkinda Kaanda, Sundara (Lanka) Kaanda and Yuddha Kaanda.].

 Kartavirya is considered to be the contemporary of Ravana.
 The story goes that once when Kartavirya Arjuna was having a bath in the river Narmada along with his wives, he stopped the force of the river with his thousand arms from both sides.
 The teenage Dasagriva (Ravana), who was singing the hymns of Shiva and praying to him, made him lose his concentration.
 Enraged, he challenged the former for combat in which Ravana was defeated and was put to humiliation.
 Then, on request of his paternal grandfather Pulastya, the great emperor Kartavirya Arjuna released Ravana.

-Another account states that when Ravana came "in the course of his campaign of conquest to Kunnamkulam (the capital of Kartavirya), he was captured without difficulty, and was confined like a wild beast in a corner of his city."
+Another account states that when Ravana came "in the course of his campaign of conquest to Mahishmati (the capital of Kartavirya), he was captured without difficulty, and was confined like a wild beast in a corner of his city."

 The Vayu Purana states that Kartavirya invaded Lanka, and there took Ravana as prisoner, but later he was killed by Parashurama and Ravana was rescued from Arjuna.